Five of the Best Penny Stocks for Investors to Consider

 Exela Technologies offers all sorts of workflow automation possibilities.
 Digital mailrooms, payment processing and even print communications are all in Exela’s wheelhouse.
 But what makes this one of the best penny stocks is its ability to connect clashing automation systems with one another.

-If the future is automated, Exela is in a strong position to connect various processes into streamlined, well-connected and well-oiled machines of efficiency.
+If the future is automated, Exela is in a strong position to connect various processes into one streamlined, well-connected and well-oiled machine of efficiency.

-At just a couple of bucks a share, this financial technology firm is doing its best to facilitate the adoption of commercial electric vehicles.
+At just a couple of bucks a share, this financial technology firm is doing its best to facilitate the adoption of commercial EVs.
 (This while also dabbling in other transformative industries.)
 As environmentally friendly solutions to complex problems become more pressing, Ideanomics is in a strong position to wield its powers in areas including mining, delivery services and large-scale construction.
-If the future is as electric as the likes of Canada and California promise, Ideanomics is a promising, young company that can play an outsized role in getting there.
+If the future is as electric as the likes of Canada and California promise, Ideanomics is a promising, young company that can play a major role in getting there.

 It is one of the leading travel companies in China.
-But even the leaders have been having a rough go of it.
+But with continued lockdowns, even the leaders have been having a rough go of it.
 However, with the country’s vaccine efforts coming along rapidly, the country’s tourism and travel industry is likely to see a nice boost as well.

-We’ve slowly been seeing an uptrend in Tuniu’s share price for the first half of the year.
-And it’s not too difficult to imagine things to rise even more rapidly as headwinds to the industry begin to subside.
-In fact, the company expects year-over-year revenue growth to increase upwards of 320%.
-Because the company has already been able to withstand the worst of things do to its hefty amount of cash on hand, its future looks extremely promising in the coming months and years.
+We saw an uptrend in Tuniu’s share price at the start of the year and then again at the end of June.
+But it has since dipped back down again with the ongoing market volatility.
+However, the company expects year-over-year revenue growth to increase upwards of 320%.
+Because the company has already been able to withstand the worst of things due to its hefty amount of cash on hand, its future looks extremely promising in the coming months and years.
 All of this clearly makes Tuniu one of the best penny stocks trading on the markets today.

 United States Antimony Corporation (USAC)